 WHAT ARE THE DRAWBACKS?

-Even if we show that the idea is solid, backed up by solid calculations and requirement assumptions based on past figures from the Grid, whoever champions such as system would have to persuade the motor manufacturers and truck makers to agree a basic format for the boxes that we call cartridges in this proposal.
+Even if we show that the idea is solid, backed up by solid calculations and energy requirement assumptions based on past figures from the Grid, whoever champions such a system would have to persuade the motor manufacturers and truck makers to agree a basic format for the boxes that we call cartridges in this proposal.

 In the competitive world of car sales, most vehicle producers are likely to want to press ahead with their own system.
-The only way to entice manufacturers in would be if the energy supply companies liked the load-leveling feature of this system enough to want to back the concept.
+The only way to entice manufacturers in. would be if the energy supply companies liked the load-leveling feature of this system enough to want to back the concept.

 Another way forward would be for the Government to create statute to support and require agreement and signing up to a form of cooperation in the interests of National and Energy Security.
 These being the options, the STEM students might want to consider lobbying the appropriate MPs for feedback, as part of this project.

 NATIONAL GRID - Starting with the AutoCAD drawings of the proposed EV service station, you will construct a working scale model of a sequential battery cartridge charging system that is housed within the height and (plan) footprint of the diagrams provided.
 The inner workings of the system are not shown here for legal reasons, where a patent application is due to be filed.
 Once filed, the team can reveal the workings to the world but not before.
 If there are any legally minded students they get to see how to file a patent as a bonus.

 1. In the first week you (your team) will conduct a survey of current production vehicles, vans and trucks and agree a suitable volume and dimensions for a cartridge format that is likely to be acceptable to the majority of vehicle producers.
 The volume will be calculated on the energy density of current Lithium based batteries.